Quantum logic is undecidable: Consequences for quantum logic

 \subsection{Acknowledgements}

-We thank John Harding, Christian Herrmann, Anthony Leverrier, Mladen Pavi{\v{c}}i{\'c}, William Slofstra, Rob Spekkens, Karl Svozil and Moritz Weber for discussions.
-Special thanks go to Christian Herrmann for copious help with the literature and useful feedback, and to William Slofstra for pointing out that Theorem~\ref{sandwich} actually follows from the arguments used in an earlier version of this paper to prove a weaker result.
+We thank John Harding, Christian Herrmann, Ravi Kunjwal, Anthony Leverrier, Mladen Pavi{\v{c}}i{\'c}, Stefan Schmidt, William Slofstra, Rob Spekkens, Karl Svozil, Andreas Thom and Moritz Weber for discussions.
+Special thanks go to Christian Herrmann for copious help with the literature and useful feedback, to William Slofstra for pointing out that Theorem~\ref{sandwich} actually follows from the arguments used in an earlier version of this paper to prove a weaker result, and to Andre Kornell for pointing out two gaps in our arguments in a previous version (which unfortunately is the published version).

+Most of this paper was written while the author was with the Max Planck Institute for Mathematics in the Sciences in Leipzig, Germany.